codeddraig/ffau/README.md

             }
         }
     ],
-        1 // Set loose auto-closing (auto-close settings menu if focus is shifted to elsewhere in editor) );
+        1 // Sets loose auto-closing (auto-close settings menu if focus is shifted to elsewhere in editor) );